 With every new swipe, every new super like, and every new message reading "Hey beautiful," I craved more—it gave me the hit of attention my heart so desperately ached for and started to salve the insecurities and loneliness I’d lived with for so long.
 Could this be the answer I’d been hoping for?

 I accepted date after date, meeting up in dingy bars, cheap restaurants, and barren studio apartments, each time holding out hope that maybe this night would be the magical answer to the yearning for connection.
-But after sparkless conversations, shallow interactions, and regrettable decisions, I’d find both my and their interest would last little more than a night, leaving me more lonely and desperate than I was before.
+But after sparkless conversations, shallow interactions, and regrettable decisions, I’d find both my and their interest wouldn't last little more than a night, leaving me more lonely and desperate than I was before.

 An Addiction I Didn't Actually Like